Types of matrices-part 2.

 The scalar matrix, the first item of the types of matrices, is the matrix, where the diagonal is a scalar for the given matrix, the diagonal is =2, while the remaining elements are all zeros.

-The second item of the types of matrices, is the symmetric matrix is a matrix, from its name, is the matrix that is symmetrical about the diagonal.
+The second item of the types of matrices, is the symmetric matrix a matrix, from its name, is a matrix that is symmetrical about the diagonal.

 For every i,j aji=aij, for an element above the diagonal a22, we have a12=-3, which is equal to the element to the left of a22, which is a21, with no change of signs.
 Similarly a23=a32=+7

 So we will find that aij=aji, a21=a12, and a23=a32, a21=-3, which is the element in the second row, with the first column.